Economy to Take a Hit Despite Fed’s Intervention

 What we do know is that we started the year with an expensive stock market as measured by an elevated price-to-earnings multiple of around 18 and stocks were priced for perfection.
 After the recent sharp drop, the S&P 500 closed on Friday, March 6th at 2,972 which represents an 18.6% increase from the beginning of 2019.
 Equity valuations have improved but not to the point where we consider stocks to be attractively priced.
 Bonds have become significantly more expensive due to investors flocking to the perceived safety of U.S. government treasury bonds and driving yields even lower.

 We will continue to monitor these developments and impact to markets in the U.S. and around the world.
-We appreciate your continued confidence in Smith & Howard Wealth Management and welcome your comments and questions.
+We appreciate your continued confidence in Smith and Howard Wealth Management and welcome your comments and questions.

 Unless stated otherwise, any estimates or projections (including performance and risk) given in this presentation are intended to be forward-looking statements.
 Such estimates are subject to actual known and unknown risks, uncertainties, and other factors that could cause actual results to differ materially from those projected.
 The securities described within this presentation do not represent all of the securities purchased, sold or recommended for client accounts.
 The reader should not assume that an investment in such securities was or will be profitable.
 Past performance does not indicate future results.